KingTheFifth/ad-hoc-routing/README.md

 - Average packet delay
 - Packet Delivery Ratio

-Feature Backlog:
+Events:
+- host X send A bytes to host Y OR (x, y)
+- host X disconnect
+- host X join at (x, y)
+- host X move to (x, y)

+Implemented Features:
 - Drawing packets (time left on packet relative to length of link)
-- Destructors
-- Deallocate allocated memory where needed (link gets broken, end of simulation) => NO MEMORY LEAKS >:(
 - Links (and hosts?) keep track of the time stamp they were last ticked (global clock).
 When a link is ticked, it is given the current time stamp and calculates a time delta compared to its own time stamp.
 If the delta is greater than 0 then the link updates its time stamp and does the ticky tick thingy ٩(◕‿◕)۶  (๑˃ᴗ˂)ﻭ (o˘◡˘o) ヽ(°〇°)ﾉ
+- Unique host ID (incremental?)

+Feature Backlog:
+- Destructors
+- Deallocate allocated memory where needed (link gets broken, end of simulation) => NO MEMORY LEAKS >:(
 - Packet retransmission at loss event?
+- DSDV: Keep track of no. changes in routing table => determine when to send table
+- TTL